isomerpages/moe-yishunpri/_departments/MOTHER TONGUE/MALAY LANGUAGE.md

 ### **Creative Writing, Comprehension and Oral Workshop**

-To help students develop the knowledge, skills and dispositions, ML teachers conduct various workshops on Oral, writing skills and comprehension strategies.
-Students are received a booklet to guide them on the respective components.
+<p style="text-align: justify;">To help students develop the knowledge, skills and dispositions, ML teachers conduct various workshops on Oral, writing skills and comprehension strategies.
+Students are received a booklet to guide them on the respective components.</p>